 He stopped me and said, “You didn’t hear me.
 I asked, how are you.”

 I said, “Well, not so great, but I’m hanging in.
 It’s been a long weekend.”

 He then said, “I figured.
 It is going to be a long day for you and I just wanted to let you know that I’m here and thinking about you.
 I’m sure your phone will start ringing soon and that you have many calls to make.
 Know that I’m staying with you.
 Also, let me know if you want me to make any calls on your behalf.
 I’d be happy to tell them that I’m with you and that they should be also.”

 I broke down on the phone with that client ten years ago and I still do most every time I think about it.

 A number of clients encouraged me to start my own firm at this time, but I didn’t until a couple of years later.
-Many of my largest families, however, are still with me (the guy who provided the Hawaiian shirt story and the guy who called me at 6 am included).
+Many of my largest families, however, are still with me (the guy who called me at 6 am included).